KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

  1. Selecting specific layer paths using the [VkConfig](https://github.com/LunarG/VulkanTools/blob/master/vkconfig/README.md) tool shipped with the Vulkan SDK.
- 2. Directing the loader to look for layers in specific folders by using the `VK_LAYER_PATH` environment variable.
+ 2. Directing the loader to look for layers in specific files and/or folders by using the `VK_LAYER_PATH` environment variable.

 The `VK_LAYER_PATH` environment variable can contain multiple paths separated by